ALKBH1 Drives Tumorigenesis and Drug Resistance via tRNA-decoding Reprogramming and Codon-biased Translation

 Abstract

-Cancer cells utilize codon-biased translation to fuel tumorigenesis and drug resistance, but underlying mechanisms remain poorly understood.
-Here, we show ALKBH1 is overexpressed in acute myeloid leukemia (AML) and essential for leukemia stem/initiating cell (LSC/LIC) self-renewal and AML development/maintenance, whereas dispensable for normal hematopoiesis.
-ALKBH1 enhances mitochondrial assembly/function and oxidative phosphorylation (OXPHOS), crucial for AML survival/proliferation and resistance to venetoclax, a potent BCL2 inhibitor and widely-used first-line targeted therapy for AML in clinic.
-Mechanistically, ALKBH1 catalyzes 5-formylcytosine (f5C) at tRNA wobble positions, reprograming decoding and facilitating codon-biased translation, a mechanism we term "Epitranslatomic Midas touch", which in turn drives leukemogenesis and drug resistance by promoting synthesis of key oncogenic proteins like WDR43.
-Targeting ALKBH1, particularly together with venetoclax, exhibited potent anti-leukemia efficacy in preclinical models with favorable safety profiles.
-Collectively, our findings elucidate ALKBH1's pivotal role in codon-biased translation and tumorigenesis, and propose a novel therapeutic strategy for cancer treatment.
+Cancer cells utilize codon-biased translation to fuel tumorigenesis and drug resistance; however, underlying mechanisms remain poorly understood.
+In this study, we show that ALKBH1 is overexpressed in acute myeloid leukemia (AML) and essential for leukemia stem cell/leukemia-initiating cell self-renewal and AML development/maintenance but dispensable for normal hematopoiesis.
+ALKBH1 enhances mitochondrial assembly/function and oxidative phosphorylation, crucial for AML survival/proliferation and resistance to venetoclax, a potent BCL2 inhibitor and widely used first-line targeted therapy for AML in the clinic.
+Mechanistically, ALKBH1 catalyzes 5-formylcytosine at tRNA wobble positions, reprograming decoding and facilitating codon-biased translation, a mechanism we term "epitranslatomic Midas touch," which in turn drives leukemogenesis and drug resistance by promoting the synthesis of key oncogenic proteins like WDR43.
+Targeting ALKBH1, particularly together with venetoclax, exhibited potent antileukemia efficacy in preclinical models with favorable safety profiles.
+Collectively, our findings elucidate ALKBH1's pivotal role in codon-biased translation and tumorigenesis and propose a novel therapeutic strategy for cancer treatment.

 Figures